TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lab.md

 Here's one strategy for completing this lab:

-1. Extract from your Lab 6.02 code a function that takes in a list of words and returns a dictionary of word frequencies.
+1. Repackage some of your code from Lab 6.02 to make a function `text_to_word_list()` that takes in a list of words  and returns a dictionary of word frequencies.
 2. Write a new function, `find_max_valued_key()`, that takes a dictionary as an argument, and returns the **key** that  is associated with the largest value in that dictionary.
 Internally, this function loops through the